 - My teaching regularly involved meaningful technology integration, including MacBooks, iPads, BYOD (Bring Your Own Device) and LEGO Mindstorms.

 - In a district of ten schools, my students were the first to (1) be provided iPads, and (2) implement BYOD.
-In both areas, I used our experiences as the basis for professional development for other teachers.
+In both areas, I used our experiences as the basis for professional learning for other teachers.

 - I served on the district’s Math Curriculum Committee, Science Curriculum Committee, STEM (Science, Technology, Engineering, and Mathematics) Committee, and Assessment Revision Committee.

 - Over the span of two years, I led the planning and creation process for the Common Core Mathematics professional learning across the elementary level.

 - I consistently led professional learning related to technology integration, project based learning, inquiry-based learning, and higher-order thinking.

 - I introduced The Daily 5 (a book/structure for balanced literacy) to educators in the district and supported its implementation across the elementary level.